About this listing

 Interaction with Guests

 We interact the most when Guest first arrives: to show him/her around the apartment, discuss the neighborhood, give advice, answer concerns.
-If we find each other on the street, we stop and chat a bit.
+If we find each other on the street, we stop and talk a bit.
 Guests are usually limited on time, and we respect that.
 If you are willing to have a chat, though, we are available.
-E-mail through Airbnb, mobile phone calls and SMS, are quick ways to stay communicated.
+E-mail through Airbnb, mobile phone calls, SMS, (SENSITIVE CONTENTS HIDDEN), are quick ways to communicate.

 A very nice, gated park, Parque Reducto 2, with Wi-Fi connection, is less than a block away--open 7:00 am to 6:00 pm.
 Several activities take place here: one that might interest you is the Organic Market set up on Saturdays, 8:00 am-2:00 pm.

-Around Benavides-Juan de la Fuente intersection there are two grocery stores (7 am - 8 pm); a hairdresser & nail salon; a pharmacy; copy and office-supplies store; two newspaper stands; banks (Citi and BCP-Crédito), 24/7 ATMs, legal money changers in front of BCP (better rate than at banks); internet, phone and printing booths (2 blocks on Av Casimiro Ulloa); and, at the corner, access to profuse public transportation.
+Around Av Benavides-Juan de la Fuente intersection there are two grocery stores (7 am - 8 pm); a pharmacy; copy and office-supplies store; two newspaper stands; hairdresser & nail salon; BCP bank (Banco de Crédito) with a 24/7 ATM; legal money exchangers in front of BCP (better rate than at banks); internet, phone and printing booths (no sign outside the buiding) on Block 13 of Av Benavides, 2nd floor; and, at the corner, access to profuse public transportation.

-Across the street, to the left on Av Benavides, you'll find three eat-in/carry-out eateries: SMUTIS and SANDWICH, local dishes at acceptable prices; and NO TE RAJES (mexican); then LUCA'S (Block 3 on Juan de la Fuente St), famous for its cakes and 'cremoladas' (crushed-ice fruit 'drinks').
-To the right, still on Av Benavides, MAGA, famous for its desserts; and HOLLYS, a good coffee shoppe one block far (a copy of their brochure is in a desk drawer).
+Across the street, to the left on Av Benavides, you'll find three eat-in/carry-out eateries: SMUTIS and SANDWICH, local menu dishes at acceptable prices; and NO TE RAJES (mexican); to the right, still on Av Benavides, MAGA, famous for its desserts.
+Then LUCA'S (Block 3 on Juan de la Fuente St), famous for its cakes and 'cremoladas' (crushed-ice fruit drinks).

-A block away is TRATTORIA DON VITO, a good italian restaurant for pastas and pizzas on Martín Dulanto Street; two blocks from us is LA PREFERIDA, good fish and seafood restaurant on Ramón Ribeyro St; three blocks, KAM-MEN, a good chifa (Chinese-Peruvian fusion restaurant) on Av Panamá, now Av Roosevelt.
+A block away West is TRATTORIA DON VITO, a good italian restaurant for pastas and pizzas on Martín Dulanto Street; then, two blocks from us is LA PREFERIDA, good fish and seafood restaurant on Ramón Ribeyro St; next, three blocks East, KAM-MEN, a good "chifa" (Chinese-Peruvian fusion restaurant) on Av Panamá (now Av Roosevelt).

 The restaurants and eateries mentioned above are the ones closest to the apartment on a three-block radius; and are very good, too.
 Restaurants are not all on one street or one area--they are disseminated around Miraflores.
 At lunch time, restaurants usually open from 12 m-3pm; at dinner time, from 6pm-10pm.

 Lately, many fish and seafood restaurants (cevicherías) are now on La Mar St: from Ovalo Miraflores, go West along Av Pardo to Ovalo Ramón Ribeyro, then to La Mar Street.
-Gastón´s "La Mar" (Mon-Sun, 12pm-5pm), "La Red," "Pescados Capitales," "Wasabi," "Embarcadero 41," "Juez y Parte," and others can be found here.
+Here you'll find Gastón´s "La Mar" (Mon-Sun, 12pm-5pm), "La Red," "Pescados Capitales," "Wasabi," "Embarcadero 41," "Juez y Parte," and others.

 1. EAST OF CASA MIRAFLORES: